 Perhaps the biggest success of the early days of Couchsurfing™ was that it facilitated the formation of communities, which are a natural product of people couch surfing with each other.** People identify strongly with being couch surfers, and the shared experience brings groups of people together, often growing into the central community that people are part of and their main social group.** Many people have found lifelong friends and partners through these couch surfing communities—they have been extremely important parts of a lot of people’s lives.

 Any word cloud of articles about Couchsurfing™ has "community" in huge letters at the center.
 People are usually referring to one of:

 The aim of an online service then becomes clear: serve and grow the global community, while creating and empowering local communities.

 We saw this play out through communities that were shunned in favor of the more monetizable elements.
-Forums were removed, with communities migrating onto places like Facebook and Reddit.
-Openness and transparency were gotten rid of, with the huge volunteer team collapsed to what is now a group of 25 employees.
-Hosting was solidified in cities and towns into a small group of super-hosts.
+Forums were removed, with communities migrating onto platforms like Facebook and Reddit.
+Openness and transparency were gotten rid of, with the huge volunteer team collapsed to around 25 employees.
+Hosts in cities and towns were solidified into a small group of super-hosts.
 The platform was flooded with new members in a rate and manner that changed the dynamics of trust within the community.

-You need trust for the communities and the users, not for the profits.
-The site has been fine generating revenue (pre-corona) as it mostly relies on new signups.
-The profit incentives work to get people onto the site, but not improve the experience once they're on it.
+You need trust for the communities and users, not for the profits.
+The site has been fine generating revenue as it mostly relies on new signups.
+The profit incentives work to get people onto the site, but not to improve the experience once they're on it.
 The erosion of trust has been fine for Couchsurfing™ as a company, but not for the health and longevity of its communities.